JeroenSlobbe/Tutorials/PLC_101/SiemensLogo.md

 1. Select IP address and press 'OK'
 2. write down the IP, subnet mask and gateway

 During the configuration and memory mapping, we already found that the address of our counter is: 1.
-However, if you have an unfamiliar PLC, you could scan the PLC addresses using the modbustools (https://www.modbustools.com/download.html) , tool and simply click: 'scan addresses':
+However, if you have an unfamiliar PLC, you could scan the PLC addresses using the <a href="https://www.modbustools.com/download.html">modbustools</a>, tool and simply click: 'scan addresses':

 ![Picture of modbustools](https://github.com/JeroenSlobbe/Tutorials/blob/main/PLC_101/img/modbustools.png?raw=true)